rwblokzijl/Msc-thesis-EuroToken/thesis.md

 1. Be a fully functional system of accounting
 2. Preventing unsanctioned money creation
-3. Scale to the size of the European union
+3. Scale to the size of the European Union
 4. Be off-line transferable

-In order to not be limited in the same way as Bitcoin and similar currencies, we choose to sacrifice the following feature: Decentralization.
+In order to not be limited in the same way as Bitcoin and similar currencies, we choose to sacrifice the following feature: Decentralisation.
 This gives: us the required leeway to create a scalable and off-line capable system without sacrificing double-spending protection.